-State Contribution

-(298.285 State Aid Amount; Appropriation)

-The commissioner of revenue shall determine a state aid amount equal to a tax of 33 cents per taxable ton or iron ore concentrates for production year 2001 and 22 cents per taxable ton or iron ore concentrates for production years 2002 and thereafter.
+State Contribution (298.285 State Aid Amount; Appropriation) The commissioner of revenue shall determine a state aid amount equal to a tax of 33 cents per taxable ton of iron ore concentrates for production year 2001 and 22 cents per taxable ton of iron ore concentrates for production years 2002 and thereafter.
 There is appropriated from the general fund to the commissioner an amount equal to the state aid determined under this section.
-It must be distributed under section 298.28, as if the aid were production tax revenues.
+It must be distributed under M.S.
+298.28, as if the aid were production tax revenues.

-2006 Legislation
+2007 Legislation